alisaifee/coredis/docs/source/handbook/pipelines.rst

                     continue

-Note that, because the Pipeline must bind to a single connection for the duration of a :command:`WATCH`, care must be taken to ensure that the connection is returned to the connection pool by calling the :meth:`~coredis.pipeline.Pipeline.reset` method.
+Note that, because the Pipeline must bind to a single connection for the duration of a :rediscommand:`WATCH`, care must be taken to ensure that the connection is returned to the connection pool by calling the :meth:`~coredis.pipeline.Pipeline.reset` method.
 If the :class:`~coredis.pipeline.Pipeline` is used as a context manager (as in the example above) :meth:`~coredis.pipeline.Pipeline.reset` will be called automatically.
 Of course you can do this the manual way by